JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 ### Kotlin standard libraries

-The dependencies on the [standard library](https://kotlinlang.org/api/latest/jvm/stdlib/index.html) is added automatically.
-The version of the standard library is the same as the version of the `kotlin-multiplatform` plugin.
+The dependencies on the [standard library](https://kotlinlang.org/api/latest/jvm/stdlib/index.html) are added automatically.
+The version of the standard library is the same as the version of the Kotlin Multiplatform plugin.

 The [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test/) API is available for multiplatform tests.
 When you create a multiplatform project, the Project Wizard automatically adds test dependencies to all the source sets.

-If you didn't use the Project Wizard to create your project, you can add the dependencies manually:
+If you don't use the Project Wizard to create your project, you can add the dependencies manually:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">